 Shockwave therapy is a non-invasive treatment that uses acoustic shock waves to reduce pain and promote healing in soft tissue.
-It is approved by the Food and Drug Administration for the treatment of plantar fasciopathy, and is often used to treat chronic tendinopathy, which is characterized by localized pain and pathological changes in a tendon.
+It is approved by the Food and Drug Administration for the treatment of plantar fasciopathy, and is often used by specialized health professionals to treat chronic tendinopathy, which is characterized by localized pain and pathological changes in a tendon.
 It can also be used to treat erectile dysfunction.
 The immediate recovery time after shockwave therapy is usually 24 to 72 hours, during which time you should refrain from using non-inflammatory medications and strenuous exercise.
 Depending on the severity of the injury and the reason for treatment, some people may feel relief after one or two treatments.

 However, it usually takes about 16 weeks after treatment to experience the full benefits of shockwave therapy.
 During treatment, tissue hyperstimulation can create a temporary anesthetic effect that makes you feel good immediately after the session.
 This anesthesia-like sensation can last for hours or days for some people.
 Shockwave therapy works by dissolving fibrous scar tissue and stimulating the body's healing process to improve pain and help you stay active.